subashcs/ssg-personal-blog/data/blog/the-html-dialog-element.md

 ---
 publishDate: 'May 14 2023'
-title: 'The HTML Dialog Element'
+title: 'The Dialog Element in HTML'
 description: 'The Dialog element is a new HTML element to create dialogs such as pop-ups, modals, and more.
 Though this is no new feature for the Javascript users who could have done this with a simple UI library'
 image: '~/assets/images/the-new-html-dialog-element/poster.png'
 tags: [frontend, web, html, dom, dialog, element]